ceph/ceph/doc/dev/osd_internals/erasure_coding/proposals.rst

 --------------------------------------------------

 Some writes will be small enough to not require updating all of the shards holding data blocks.
-For write amplification minization reasons, it would be best to avoid writing to those shards at all, and delay even sending the log entries until the next write which actually hits that shard.
+For write amplification minimization reasons, it would be best to avoid writing to those shards at all, and delay even sending the log entries until the next write which actually hits that shard.